Introduction to Scratch: Learning Path

 In this project, you will learn how to create an animation with sprites that run or fly to catch a bus.
 Animation creates the effect of movement by changing pictures quickly.

 In this project, you will learn how to create a game in which you have to find a hidden bug on each level.
-The game will have ‘start’ and ‘end’ screen backdrops, and a timer to show the player how quickly they found the bugs.

 In this project, you will design and create a silly eye character.
 The character’s eyes will follow the mouse pointer to bring your character to life.